grish-ka/go-check/README.md

 > If you want a specific version replace `@latest` with `@VersionHere`

 > Another Note:
-> you need some modules
+> you need some modules if you are directly building it
 ```bash
  go get github.com/charmbracelet/bubbletea
  go get github.com/charmbracelet/lipgloss
 ```
+## Option 2: .msi Install
+1. go to the latest release and download `go-check.msi`
+2. run it and you have it installed!